tommasongr/com-archive/contents/projects/sky-map-the-world-as-seen-by-a-pilot.md

 ---
 name: Sky Map - The world as seen by a pilot
-client: Visual Data, Corriere della Sera
+client: Corriere della Sera / Visual Data
 year: 2016
 designer:
     - Federica Fragapane